apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/wasb.md

 Below authentication types that were not supported by WASB driver but supported by ABFS driver will continue to be available for new FNS over ABFS Driver
 1. OAuth 2.0 Client Credentials
 2. OAuth 2.0: Refresh Token
 3. Azure Managed Identity
 4. Custom OAuth 2.0 Token Provider

-Refer to [ABFS Authentication](abfs.html) for more details.
+Refer to [ABFS Authentication](abfs.html/authentication) for more details.

 ### ABFS Features Not Available for migrating Users
 Certain features of ABFS Driver will be available only to users using HNS accounts with ABFS driver.
 1. ABFS Driver's SAS Token Provider plugin for UserDelegation SAS and Fixed SAS.
-2. Client Provided Encryption Key (CPEK) support for Data ingress and egress.
+2. Client Provided Encryption Key (CPK) support for Data ingress and egress.